Long distance propagation of light in random media with partially coherent sources: Interpretation and illustrations of the results

 where $J_0$ denotes the Bessel function of first kind and order 0.
 Let $\Xi=-\sigma_m^2\mathbb{I}_d$, with $d=2$.
 In this case both $\chi(z,r)$ and $\mathbb{E}[I](z,r)$ can be evaluated explicitly (see~\cite{gradshteyn2014table}, 6.633).
 This gives

 where $I_0$ is the Bessel function of order 0 with imaginary argument.
 In the limit $z\to \infty$, we have $R(z)^2\to r_0^2$ and

 Scintillations computed in these examples also align with the limiting expressions in~\eqref{eqn:Scint_z_infty}.
 The time averaged scintillation for various configurations of $\tau_s/\sfT$ and $\theta$ are plotted in Fig~\ref{fig:z_plot} and Fig~\ref{fig:contour}.
-As predicted from the calculations, increasing time averaging $\tau_s/\sfT\to0$ and reducing coherence length $\theta\to0$ both clearly favour a reduction in scintillation.
-The rest of the paper is devoted to the proof of our main results.
-We recall that in order to simplify notation, we systematically replaced $F(\frac t{\tau_s})$ by $F(t)$.
+As predicted from the calculations, increasing time averaging $\tau_s/\sfT\to0$ and reducing coherence length $\theta\to0$ both clearly favour a reduction in scintillation.The rest of the paper is devoted to the proof of our main results.